NoIdeaDeveloper/314Block-Userscripts/README.md

-Safari Userscripts - A collection of userscripts I maintain to improve the Safari borwsing experience.
+# 314Block Userscripts: Enhance Your Browsing Experience

+Welcome to the 314Block Userscripts collection!
+These scripts were designed to improve my Safari browsing experience by redirecting and enhancing popular websites.
+Here's how to get started and what each script does.

--- Getting Started --
+## Getting Started

-Install the wBlock app from the App Store and enable it in Safari → Settings → Extensions.
+1. **Install wBlock**:
+   - Download and install the [wBlock app](https://apps.apple.com/us/app/wblock/id1529867649) from the App Store.
+   - Enable wBlock in Safari by going to `Settings → Extensions` and toggling it on.

+2. **Import Userscripts**:
-Find the url to the .user.js file(s) you want and import them under the sserscripts tab in the wBlock app.
+   - Find the URL to the `.user.js` file(s) you want to import.
+   - Open the wBlock app, go to the `Userscripts` tab, and import the script(s).
-Grant Userscripts permission to run on the relevant sites when Safari prompts you.
+   - Grant Userscripts permission to run on the relevant sites when Safari prompts you.

--- Scripts --
+## Scripts

-1. reddit-to-redlib.user.js — Reddit → Redlib
+### reddit-to-redlib.user.js

-Silently redirects all Reddit pages to a Redlib instance.
-The full URL path and query parameters are preserved, so links to specific posts, subreddits, and search results all work correctly.
+**Description**: Redirects all Reddit pages to a Redlib instance, preserving the full URL path and query parameters.

+**Configuration**:
-Configuration: Open the script and change the destination variable to point to your preferred Redlib instance.
-A list of public instances is available at github.com/redlib-org/redlib-instances.
+- Open the script and change the `destination` variable to point to your preferred Redlib instance.

-2. youtube-to-invidious.user.js — YouTube → Invidious
+- A list of public instances is available at [github.com/redlib-org/redlib-instances](https://github.com/redlib-org/redlib-instances).

+### youtube-to-invidious.user.js

-Redirects YouTube to an Invidious instance.
-Handles all YouTube URL types including standard videos, short youtu.be links, search results, channel pages, and embedded players.
+**Description**: Redirects YouTube to an Invidious instance, handling all YouTube URL types.

+**Configuration**:
-Configuration: Open the script and change the invidious variable to your preferred instance.
-A list of public instances is available at docs.invidious.io/instances.
-You can also set videoParams and pageParams to append Invidious URL parameters (e.g. to disable comments or related videos) to every page you visit.
+- Open the script and change the `invidious` variable to your preferred instance.
+- A list of public instances is available at [docs.invidious.io/instances](https://docs.invidious.io/instances).
+- You can also set `videoParams` and `pageParams` to append Invidious URL parameters (e.g., to disable comments or related videos) to every page you visit.

-3. hackernews-dark-mode.user.js — Hacker News Enhancer
+### hackernews-dark-mode.user.js

-Improves the Hacker News reading experience with a collection of visual and navigational upgrades.
+**Description**: Enhances the Hacker News reading experience with visual and navigational upgrades.

-- Dark mode — replaces HN's default white and orange theme with a dark Reddit-inspired colour scheme.
-Covers the header, story list, comment threads, input fields, and footer.
-All text is forced to light colours, including comments that use inline HTML colour attributes that would otherwise slip through.
-- Comment depth colours — on thread pages, each level of comment nesting is marked with a distinct coloured left border placed directly alongside the comment text, making it easy to track conversation structure at a glance.
-The colours cycle through red → teal → amber → green → purple → blue → coral.
-- Collapsible comment box — the reply textarea below the post title starts compact at 4 rows.
-Clicking into it smoothly expands it to 8 rows with an orange focus ring.
-If you click away without typing anything, it collapses back down automatically.
-- Comment sort bar — a row of sort buttons appears above the comment list on thread pages, allowing comments to be reordered without a page reload.
-Four sort modes are available:

-    Best — HN's original order (default)
-    New — most recently posted root comments first, using each comment's exact timestamp Top — most-replied comments first, as a proxy for popularity (HN does not expose upvote counts) Controversial — highest replies-per-hour ratio first, surfacing comments that generated rapid back-and-forth discussion
+**Features**:
+- **Dark mode**: Replaces HN's default theme with a dark, Reddit-inspired color scheme.
+- **Comment depth colors**: Distinct colored borders for each level of comment nesting.
+- **Collapsible comment box**: Expands and collapses smoothly based on user interaction.
+- **Comment sort bar**: Allows reordering comments without reloading the page.

-- Next-parent button — a floating circular arrow button (↓) fixed to the bottom-right corner of thread pages.
-Clicking it skips past all child replies and jumps directly to the next top-level comment.
-The button stays in sync with whichever sort order is currently active.
+- **Next-parent button**: Skips past child replies to the next top-level comment.

-Notes:
+**Notes**:

-All three scripts use @run-at document-start so they fire as early as possible, minimising any flash of the original page before redirecting.
+- All scripts use `@run-at document-start` to minimize the flash of the original page before redirecting.
-The redirect scripts use window.location.replace() rather than window.location.href, which means redirected pages do not appear in your browser history — pressing Back will take you to the page before the Reddit or YouTube link, not back to the redirect.
+- Redirect scripts use `window.location.replace()` to avoid adding redirected pages to your browser history.

-**These scripts only run on the domains specified in their @match headers and do not collect or transmit any data.**
+- These scripts only run on the domains specified in their `@match` headers and do not collect or transmit any data.

+Happy browsing! 🚀